“Being a parent is the best job in the world”

 If only every day was a Legoland day!

 When I thought about becoming a parent I didn’t envisage so many tears and tantrums.
 I didn’t know about the days when everyone wants a piece of you, and you give all you have to give, and it’s not enough.
-I didn’t know that using the bathroom alone is a privilege and a rare occurrence.
-I didn’t know that some days the words I longed to hear for so long could near on drive me crazy, “Muummmmmyyyyyyyyy”
+No one told me that using the bathroom alone is a privilege and a rare occurrence.
+I had no idea that some days the words I longed to hear for so long could near on drive me crazy, “Muummmmmyyyyyyyyy”

 There are days when I don’t have the patience required.
-There are days when I shout too much.
+Days when I shout too much.
 There are days when it can feel like my head will explode from the constant stream of questions aimed at me.
-There are days like yesterday where I run out of punishments to give (it was a really bad day).
+Days like yesterday where I run out of punishments to give (it was a really bad day).
 Those days I wish I could phone my husband and say, “Help!
 Please come home, I need a break”.
 Those days are often rainy days.

 We live in a world of high standards and glossy images of perfect lives.
 And yes, being a parent is amazing and a privilege and a gift and many many wonderful things.
 But it’s not always rainbows and butterflies.